Basics

 How do I make changes to my team or withdraw?

-You can make Team Changes by using the changes button until all team changes are blocked.
+You can make team changes by using the changes button until entries close.
 After that time Event Admin can make changes.

 What is the refund policy?